keyboard_arrow_up

 Roughing Teeth

-The teeth that are cut first in a broaching operation, with heavier cuts than semi-finishing teeth.
+The first teeth to make cuts during a broaching operation, typically taking heavier cuts than semi-finishing teeth.

 Round Broach